TapanManu/EVM/README.md

 (Source : WikiPedia)

+PHASE 4 :  COMPLETED ON Nov 22, 2020

+Java Database Connectivity added to the project.

+DB configuration files are also added.

+It is advised to move the database to var/lib/mysql in Ubuntu.

 # How to install and run (We will be shortly releasing the software package (currently supported in Ubuntu))

 > 1. Install Apache NetBeans (this project is done using netbeans)